 If one of the parties to a marriage is not mentally capable of understanding the nature and effect of marriage, the marriage can not be solemnised.
 A marriage where one of the parties is mentally incapable in this regard is void.

 The first step of the process is to complete the necessary ‘Notice of Intended Marriage’ Form (hereinafter referred to as ‘NOIM’).

-This can be scanned and emailed to me or posted, however you must bring the original form with you before your ceremony can commence.
+This can be scanned and emailed to me or posted.

 Click on the following link to download the Notice of Intended Marriage form click here.

 A NOIM may be lodged with me no earlier than 18 months and no later than one month before the date you wish to get married (unless exceptional circumstances apply).
 For example, if you lodge the notice on 5 August, the earliest date you could get married would be 6 September.

 One signature is sufficient if your partner is not available, however I must have both signatures prior to the ceremony.
 The other person can add his/her signature in my presence before the ceremony as long as I am satisfied that that person is fully aware of the marriage and had a genuine reason for not being able to sign earlier.

 At the time of lodgement of the NOIM, I also need to see documentary evidence of: